samaea/expensesbotworkshop/README.md

   ![Azure QnAMaker Publish](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/20_create-qna.png)

   1. Once your QnA Maker knowledge base is published, you will be provided with the <b>QnA Maker knowledge base ID, hostname and API key</b>.
 Please <b>note these</b> down as you will need them in the next step.

   ![Azure QnAMaker Published/Deployed](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/21_create-qna.png)

  1. Now click on the tab that has the Azure portal opened.
 If you do not have it opened, feel free to open a new tab and navigate to https://portal.azure.com

  1. Click on Resource Groups and <b>open your resource group that hosts your bot</b> (you should only have one resource group)

- 1. Click on your Bot Service
+ 1. Click on your <b>Web App Service</b>

      ![Azure Portal Resource Groups](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/10-4_azurerg.png)
      ![Azure Portal Bot Web App](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/10-5_botservice.png)

  1. On the left panel, scroll down until you <b>find the section “Application settings”</b> and click on <b>“Add new setting”</b> (you will need to click on this each time you input a new name/value pair).
 This will show the two fields “Enter a name” and “Enter a value”.

-     In this section you will input the following name and value pairs coming from the parameters you noted on the qnamaker.ai website:
+     In this section <b>you will input the following name and value pairs</b> coming from the parameters you noted on the qnamaker.ai website:

      | Name                   | Value                                          |
      | ---------------------- |:----------------------------------------------:|